-- In cases where there is more than one person involved in treatment by the same therapist (such as with groups, families and couples), the therapist obtains an initial agreement with those involved concerning how confidential information will be handled both within treatment and with regard to third parties.
+- In cases where there is more than one person involved in treatment by the same practitioner (such as with groups, families and couples), the practitioner obtains an initial agreement with those involved concerning how confidential information will be handled both within treatment and with regard to third parties.

 - Breathwork for Recovery® practitioners are aware of the possible adverse effects of technological changes with respect to the confidential dissemination of patient information and take reasonable care to ensure secure and confidential transmission of such information.

 - Breathwork for Recovery® practitioners take appropriate steps to ensure, as far as possible, that employees, supervisees, assistants, and volunteers maintain the confidentiality of clients.
 They take appropriate steps to protect the client’s identity or to obtain prior, written authorization for the use of any identifying clinical materials in teaching, writing and public presentations.